apinanyogaratnam/stews-bot/README.md

 # Other

 # TO-DO
-Use db and store information
+- Use db and store information
+- react to message of sad words (sadge, itsokitsok, pensive) <- randomly